Abdul-Muttalib ibn Hashem "Grandfather of the Prophet"

 Numerous Hadiths confirm that the Prophet Muhammad said, 'I have been transferred from the pure loins to the pure wombs".
 Some interpret this as an indication that from Adam and Eve onward, there were no unbelievers among his ancestors, as an unbeliever cannot be described as "pure".
 Even Abu Talib, on his deathbed, affirmed that he followed the faith of Abd al-Muttalib, as did the Prophet Muhammad and all their ancestors, adhering to the monotheism of Ibrahim.

-Abd al-Muttalib rejected idol worship, acknowledged the oneness of Allah, and often secluded himself in the Hira cave to contemplate Allah's attributes and actions.
-When severe drought struck the Quraysh, they would seek rain through Abd al-Muttalib's supplications.
+Abd al-Muttalib rejected idol worship, acknowledged Allah's oneness, and often secluded himself in the Hira cave to contemplate Allah's attributes and actions.
+When severe drought struck the Quraysh, they sought rain through Abd al-Muttalib's supplications.

 When the Abyssinians, led by Abraha, aimed to destroy the Kaaba, Abd al-Muttalib approached Abraha to retrieve his confiscated camels.
 Abraha was surprised and questioned why he cared more about his camels than the Kaaba.
 Abd al-Muttalib replied, 'I am the owner of the camels, and the Kaaba has its Owner who will protect it".
 Then he hung onto the Kaaba's curtains, reciting: